Anthony Rous (died 1620)

 Sir Anthony Rous (c.1555–1620), of Halton, near St Dominic in Cornwall, was an English landowner and a Member of Parliament between 1584 and 1604.

-He was born the eldest son of Richard Rous of Rogate, Sussex.
+He was born the eldest son of Richard Rous of Rogate, Sussex, and grew up in a strongly Puritan atmosphere.
 He succeeded his Uncle John soon after 1577 and was knighted in 1603.
 He possessed almost 10,000 acres of land and was one of Cornwall's richest residents.
+He was a close friend and executor of Sir Francis Drake.